lucteo/bench_tool/README.md

 To use this tool one must carefully arrange the tests/programs in a specified folder structure, providing enough information on how the programs should be run.
 If the proper folder structure is followed, the tool will run smoothly without any additional input from the user.

 There are three main concepts that the user needs to know when using this tool:
-- **tests**: these are independents sets of things that should be benchmarked in isolation; different tests will not have any connection between them
+- **tests**: these are independents sets of things that should be benchmarked in isolation; different tests will not have any connection between them; each test will be represented by a directory
-- **programs**; the actual executables that will be run in order to do the benchmark measurements; a test typically contains multiple programs
+- **programs**; the actual executables that will be run in order to do the benchmark measurements; a test typically contains multiple programs; the list of programs is specified in a file named `programs.in` for each test directory
-- **run arguments**: this will contain the list of parameters that need to be applied to the programs when they are executed; a test will typically contain one or more sets of run arguments
+- **run arguments**: this will contain the list of parameters that need to be applied to the programs when they are executed; a test will typically contain one or more sets of run arguments; the run arguments are specified in a file named `args.in` for each test directory

 ### Folder structure